Altelus1/Altelus1.github.io/writeups/htb/boxes/Blunder.md

 python3 bruteforce.py users.txt wordlist.txt
 ```
 <br />
 **_Note: I modified the original code to accept a users list file and passwords list file and then submit the contents.
-If you want to check it out, you can go to insert link [here](https://github.com/Altelus1/Hacking_Adventures/blob/master/HackTheBox/Blunder/bruteforce.py)_**.
+If you want to check it out, you can go [here](https://github.com/Altelus1/Hacking_Adventures/blob/master/HackTheBox/Blunder/bruteforce.py)_**.
 <br/>After a while, we got this
 <br />
 ```bash